 - Starting in the top left corner, colour a space with one colour and then colour the adjacent spaces with the other colours.
 The goal is to avoid having two of the same colours touch as you colour the page.
 Work your way across the whole page.

 We have lots of art projects in our store.
 They are designed for busy generalists who teach their own art classes without any formal art training.

-- Artists of Canada These focus on styles and works from different Canadian artists.
+These focus on styles and works from different Canadian artists.
 Find it in our TpT Shop and Brain Ninjas Shop.

-- Indigenous Artists of Canada These focus on styles and works from different Canadian artists who identify as First Nations, Métis or Inuit.
+These focus on styles and works from different Canadian artists who identify as First Nations, Métis or Inuit.
 Find it in our TpT Shop and Brain Ninjas Shop.
 You can try a lesson from this set in this post.

-- Plants Inspired Projects These use elements of plants and flowers to create art.
+These use elements of plants and flowers to create art.
 They work great combined with your science lessons.
 Find it in our TpT Shop and Brain Ninjas Shop.
 Try this poppy lesson for free from our TpT Store and Brain Ninjas Shop.